 Mandatory Trapper Education

-Successful completion of Trapper Education is mandatory for first-time trappers and Problem Animal Control (PAC) agents in order to apply for a trap registration certificate.
-A trap registration certificate is required to trap on the land of another.
+Successful completion of a Trapper Education course is mandatory for first-time trappers and Problem Animal Control (PAC) agents in order to apply for a trap registration certificate.
+A Trap Registration Certificate Number is required to trap on the land of another.
 You may complete Trapper Education course in any U.S. state, including the class offered by Massachusetts Hunter Education Program.
 The Massachusetts course includes the training required to use Bailey or Hancock traps.
 Both a Trapper Education Certificate and a Bailey-Hancock Certificate are issued to students who successfully complete Trapper Education.

-All traps used on the land of another must have a valid trap registration number embedded or cut into the trap.
+All traps used on the land of another must have a valid Trap Registration Certificate Number embedded or cut into the trap.
 The assigned number, including letter and figures, must be at least 1⁄8 inches high and legible at all times.
-The trap must also have attached a metal tag bearing the owner’s name, town and registration number.
+The trap must also have attached a metal tag bearing the owner’s name, town, and registration number.
 The registration number is yours for life, but must be renewed every two years.
 To trap on the land of another, a trapper must maintain a current certification of that registration number.
-The initial fee for trap registration is $5.00.
-Renewal fee is $5.00.
+The initial fee for trap registration is $8.00.
+Renewal fee is $8.00.

 Lawful trap types